TranPhucVinh/C/Physical layer/Memory/Pointer/Void pointer.md

 }

 void display_struct(void *object){
-	struct databaseNode structObject = *(struct databaseNode *) object;
+	//Must use a temporary struct variable structObject struct databaseNode structObject = *(struct databaseNode *) object;

 	printf("id is %d and string value is %s \n", structObject.id, structObject.stringValue);

+	/*
+		Must not use this way, this wil give error:
+		Expression must have struct or union type but it has type "void*" printf("id is %d and string value is %s \n", *(struct databaseNode *) object.id, *(struct databaseNode *)object.stringValue);
+	*/
 }

 int main()